hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/06/15] Now we support training the baichuan-7B model in this repo.
+Try `--model_name_or_path baichuan-inc/baichuan-7B` argument to use the baichuan-7B model.

 [23/06/03] Now we support quantized training and inference (aka [QLoRA](https://github.com/artidoro/qlora)).
 Try `--quantization_bit 4/8` argument to work with quantized model. (experimental feature)

 [23/05/31] Now we support training the BLOOM & BLOOMZ models in this repo.
 Try `--model_name_or_path bigscience/bloomz-7b1-mt` argument to use the BLOOMZ model.